 As a first-time home buyer, the most important thing to bear in mind is whether you can really afford to take this step.

-Lenders will check that you can afford the mortgage and also ‘stress test’ your ability to make your payments if interest rates were to rise or if your circumstances changed, such as a planned retirement date or if you started a family.
+Lenders will check you can afford the mortgage and ‘stress test’ your ability to make your payments if interest rates were to rise or if your circumstances changed, such as a planned retirement date or if you started a family.

 As part of the mortgage application process you’ll need to show the lender evidence of any outgoings you have and prove your income.